dotnet/msbuild/Building-Testing-and-Debugging-on-.Net-Core-MSBuild.md

 **Required packages**

-_Mono_, when doing a Mono-hosted version of MSBuild
+*[Mono](http://www.mono-project.com/download/#download-lin), when doing a Mono-hosted version of MSBuild *MSBuild uses the .Net CLI to download Nuget packages during its build process, therefore you must have a dynamic OpenSSL library available.
+This can be downloaded using [brew](http://brew.sh/), `brew install openssl`, apt-get, `apt-get install openssl`, or [building from source](https://wiki.openssl.org/index.php/Compilation_and_Installation#Mac).
+*Libunwind is also a dependency of .Net CLI.
+Install [libunwind8](http://www.nongnu.org/libunwind/index.html)using ```sudo apt-get install libunwind8```

 ##Build process##
 Clone the xplat branch:
 ```
 git clone git@github.com:Microsoft/msbuild.git --branch xplat
 ```

 Navigate to the clone's working directory and run your chosen build script:

 Targeting .Net Core: `./cibuild.sh --target CoreCLR`